 I mentioned in my full review that the stopper on the newly reformulated Dior Forever Skin Correct was a bit tighter and I thought that it would keep the concealer from being as messy.
 Well, unfortunately, that is not the case and it does still get pretty messy.
 I haven’t had any issue with it making a mess in my makeup bag thus far and I haven’t cleaned it off since I purchased it in February.
 Since this was a big complaint with the old formula, I just wanted to point it out.

-My main issue for wanting to declutter this concealer is the fragrance.
-As I’ve mentioned in the past, I have sensitive skin and do typically avoid fragrance in my makeup.
-I wouldn’t describe the fragrance as overwhelming but when I use this as a foundation it becomes overwhelming to me.
+My main issue with wanting to declutter this concealer is the fragrance.
+As I’ve mentioned before, I have sensitive skin and typically avoid fragranced makeup.
+I wouldn’t describe the fragrance as overwhelming, but when I use this as a foundation, it becomes overwhelming to me.
 I did like to use the old formula as a foundation from time to time, but I won’t be able to do that with this formulation again, the smell was just too much for me.
-When used just as an under eye concealer, I can still smell it for a good 30 minutes or so after application and that just bothers me.
+When used just as an under-eye concealer, I can still smell it for a good 30 minutes or so after application, and that just bothers me.
 Unfortunately, I’m not sure I’ll ever be able to get past the fragrance.
-I still like the formula itself though, so I’m hanging on to it for now.
+I still like the formula itself, though, so I’m hanging on to it for now.

-If you like this concept, I’ve done one other post like it that you can check out by clicking here.
+If you like this concept, I’ve also written another post like it that you can check out by clicking here.

 What products do you hold on to despite having issues with them?